 "Lead singer and songwriter for progressive bluegrass band Front Country, Melody Walker is an outspoken force in bluegrass.
 She routinely calls out the sexism, racism and injustice she sees in the world, a difficult thing to do in an industry still run by many conservative elements." - Paste Magazine

-Melody Walker is a songwriter, producer, performer, and fervent believer that songs can change the world.
-Best known for her writing with Molly Tuttle, Sierra Ferrell, Della Mae and her own band Front Country, Melody’s post-pandemic recalibration has found her setting real roots down in her home of Nashville, TN, co-writing with her talented neighbors and hosting her weekly writers’ round, Writers’ Kitchen.
-Her blend of Americana and Pop has won her accolades from Merlefest to Telluride and now the GRAMMYs with four co-writes on Molly Tuttle’s GRAMMY-winning album Crooked Tree.
-2023 found Melody releasing her first solo music in a decade, stepping into her own as a songwriter and artist and finding magic in queer collaboration.
-Whether going folk viral on TikTok or protesting red state politics with Grateful Dead drag bands, Melody is ready to ride whatever cosmic creative waves the universe sends her way.
+Melody Walker is a GRAMMY-nominated songwriter, producer, performer, and fervent believer that songs can change the world.
+Best known for her writing with Molly Tuttle, Sierra Ferrell, Della Mae and her own band Front Country, Melody’s post-2020 recalibration has found her finally digging into her home of Nashville, TN, co-writing with her talented neighbors and hosting a weekly writers’ round, Writers’ Kitchen in East Nashville.
+Her blend of grassroots pop has won her accolades from Merlefest to Telluride and now the GRAMMYs with three songs on Sierra Ferrell’s nominated album Trail of Flowers (including Americana Song of the Year nominee “American Dreaming”) and co-writes on Molly Tuttle’s GRAMMY-winning albums Crooked Tree and City of Gold.
+Recent years have found Melody releasing her first solo music in a decade, stepping into her own as a songwriter and artist and finding magic in queer collaboration.
+Whether teaching at music camps or playing Newport Folk Fest and the Kennedy Center with her Grateful Dead drag band BERTHA, Melody is ready to ride whatever cosmic creative waves the universe sends her way.

 Read/listen about Melody’s creative journey and overcoming burnout at WMOT: